Techtonica/curriculum/deploying/deploying-to-heroku.md

 ./eventonica-app/package.json # Toplevel package.json used by Heroku to run your app ./eventonica-app/package-lock.json # Toplevel package-lock.json used by Heroku to run your app
 ```
+The `*` here denotes all contents within a folder.
+So `./eventonica-app/client/*` refers to all the files & folders within this ‘client’ folder that make up your frontend React app.

+`./eventonica-app/server/*` refers to all the content within this ‘server’ folder that make up your backend application using Node.js/ Express.
+This may include the main Node.js application file, ex. `app.js`, and the Express API connecting to the Postgres database.

 3. Test out your new server locally: